yym68686/uni-api/README.md

 - How should the base_url be filled in correctly?

-Except for some special channels shown in the advanced configuration, all OpenAI format providers need to fill in the base_url completely, which means the base_url must end with /v1/chat/completions.
+Except for some special channels shown in the advanced configuration, all OpenAI format providers need to fill in the base_url completely, which means the base_url must end with /v1/chat/completions or /v1/responses.
 If you are using GitHub models, the base_url should be filled in as https://models.inference.ai.azure.com/chat/completions, not Azure's URL.

 For Azure channels, the base_url is compatible with the following formats: https://your-endpoint.services.ai.azure.com/models/chat/completions?api-version=2024-05-01-preview and https://your-endpoint.services.ai.azure.com/models/chat/completions, https://your-endpoint.openai.azure.com, it is recommended to use the first format.
 If api-version is not explicitly specified, the default is 2024-10-21.